antrix.dev

 In Google Admin > Users > your account > Email aliases, add aliases for the different addresses you want to use: hello@, support@, billing@.
 All of these route to your single inbox.
 No extra cost, no extra accounts.

-When you reply to an email, Gmail lets you choose which "from" addressto send from.
+When you reply to an email, Gmail lets you choose which "from" address to send from.
 A customer who emails support@yourdomain.com gets a reply from that same address, not your personal account.
 Later, when you add additional domains, you can add those as aliases too — hello@domain1.com, support@domain2.com, all from one inbox, one subscription.

 8